-This is a question we got asked a lot after our trip to Costa Rica last year, and periodically I still get asked about any safety issues during that road trip.
-Now that we are planning another road trip across yet another Central American country, I figured I would put the question to rest.
+This is a question we got asked a lot after our trip to Costa Rica last year, and periodically I still get asked about any safety issues we encountered on our Costa Rican road trip.
 Is it safe to drive in Costa Rica?
 The short answer is yes.

-So back to safety, we never felt unsafe in Costa Rica.
+Ultimately, we never felt unsafe driving in Costa Rica.
 Not once.
 Of course, we weren’t driving around at night because our daughter has an early bedtime, but I wouldn’t recommend it anyway (more on that below).

-The people of Costa Rica are friendly and laid back for the most part.
-Yes, we drove through some small towns where every building seemed to have bars on the windows, and a good amount of poverty, but please don’t always assume poverty = crime.
-And if those towns make you nervous, just don’t stop in them.
-There are plenty of other towns to stop in that will feel more inviting and safer.
+The people of Costa Rica are extremely friendly, happy, and laid back.
+After all, their motto is ‘pura vida’, which means ‘pure life’.
+One would think with such a laid back lifestyle, things would feel much less gated and locked down.
+However, we did drive through some small towns where every building seemed to have bars on the windows.
+There was also a fair amount of poverty compared to what you will find in the United States or western Europe, but don’t always assume poverty equals crime.
+If those towns make you nervous though, just don’t stop in them.
+There are plenty of other charming Costa Rican towns to stop in that will feel much more inviting and safer.

 Here are a few things you need to know if you want to rent a car and drive in Costa Rica:

-Rental car companies, even the big American ones, will try to scam you.
+Rental car companies in Costa Rica, even the well-known American-owned ones, will try to scam you.
 They will try to upgrade you to a larger, more expensive car without telling you.
 Tell them no. They will try to sell you expensive insurance that your credit card already includes.
 Tell them no. They will try to tell you that you need insurance on the wheels and tires.
 (That one we actually did buy because the roads are somewhat terrible in Costa Rica).
 We were polite, but firm, and it saved us about $500.

 Don’t drive after dark

 This isn’t necessarily a safety issue as much as a car maintenance issue.
 As I said earlier, a lot of the roads are in bad shape.
-They are passable, but pot holes, downed trees, and erosion issues don’t always get fixed.
+They are passable, but pot holes, downed trees, and erosion issues don’t always get fixed in a timely fashion.
 And it rains a lot in Costa Rica so the issues are pretty widespread.
 Some of the roads aren’t even paved, creating yet another issue if you’re driving.
-The highways are in good shape, but a lot of the smaller roads, which ultimately you will have to take to get to just about any tourist area, can often present unforeseen hazards after nightfall, and no one wants to be stranded on the side of the road with a flat tire and a bent wheel in a foreign country because they hit a pothole the size of a Volkswagen Beetle.
+The highways are in good shape, but a lot of the smaller roads, which ultimately you will have to take to get to just about any tourist area, can often present unforeseen hazards after nightfall.
+No one wants to be stranded on the side of the road with a flat tire and a bent wheel in a foreign country because they hit a pothole the size of a Volkswagen Beetle.
 (A bit of an exaggeration, but you get my point.)